miketletts/stalelettuce/README.md

 Note: if you need to update your shell to bash, use the following command: `exec bash`.
 Similarly, you can use `source ~/.bashrc`.
 Additionally, you can update your shell preferences under "Shell opens with" by going to "Preferences" from the terminal menu.
 Lastly, to find the relevant AWS credentials, check 1password.
 To find the endpoint and port number, go to the AWS Console.

 If you would like to see additional utilities added to stalelettuce then feel free to reach out to Mike Letts on Slack!
 Don't worry if your idea relates to a service other than Redshift.
-The whole point of stalelettuce is to make data analysis faster and easier, so all ideas are welcome!
+The whole point of stalelettuce is to make data analysis at LeafLink faster and easier, so all ideas are welcome!